tlh45342/hcache/README.md

 ## NOTE:

 requests-cache might be interarsting to look into.
+This is semi based on the concept that ziptrader could process "bundles" of data.
+One of the bundles apparently was a CSV bundle where you could place data as a packet of CSVs for ziptrader to pull from.

 ## CHANGES